 Toronto, Ontario, Canada: Centre for Addiction and Mental Health(2001)Link to Website (English) (HTML, 1 page) Link to Website (French) (HTML, 1 page)

 The ABCs of Mental Health - A Teacher Resource

-This Resource was developed, in response to requests by teachers to The Hincks-Dellcrest Centre for mental health information, in a user-friendly format, about children from about age 3 to age 18 years.
-It provides information formatted to be accessible, easy-to-use, and helpful for teachers and other educational professionals who wish to recognize and understand behaviour that causes them concern.
-It provides prevention and early intervention strategies to promote learning and mental health, and tips on finding help for children with mental health problems.
+This Resource was developed in response to requests that The Hincks-Dellcrest Centre received from teachers for user-friendly mental health information about children and youth.
+It provides helpful information for teachers and other educational professionals who wish to recognize and understand behaviour that causes them concern.
+The resources provides prevention and early intervention strategies to promote learning and mental health, and tips on finding help for children with mental health problems.
 If you are a new user, please first read the 'Introduction to Resource' and 'Mental Health for All Children' (below) before utilizing the Resource.